Cosmogenic Neutron Production in Water at SNO+: Experimental Set-up

 \section{Experimental Set-up}

 SNO+ is a neutrino experiment that will search for neutrinoless double beta decay.
 Other physics goals of SNO+ include measurements of reactor, geo- and solar neutrinos.
 The detector infrastructure was inherited from the SNO experiment.
 While the SNO+ detector is currently filled with liquid scintillator, it was initially filled with ultra-pure water.
 During this period, known as the water phase, the electronics from SNO were re-commissioned and the background rates evaluated.
 The water phase was used as an opportunity to run the detector as a low-background water Cherenkov experiment.
 The water phase lasted from May 2017 to July 2019.
-Analyses from this phase include measurements of the $^{8}\textup{B}$ solar neutrino flux \cite{collaboration_measurement_2019,collaboration_measurement_2024}, nucleon decay searches \cite{collaboration_search_2019,collaboration_improved_2022}, and the first evidence of detecting reactor antineutrinos in a water Cherenkov detector \cite{collaboration_evidence_2023}.
+Analyses from this phase include measurements of the $^{8}\textup{B}$ solar neutrino flux \cite{collaboration_measurement_2019,collaboration_measurement_2024}, nucleon decay searches \cite{Anderson_2019,collaboration_improved_2022}, and the first evidence of detecting reactor antineutrinos in a water Cherenkov detector \cite{collaboration_evidence_2023}.